-Thanks to the publishers, Bookouture, and NetGalley for the copy in return for an honest review.
+Thanks to Carol Wyer, Bookouture, and NetGalley for the review copy in which I give my honest opinion.

 Get your copy here:-

 About the book

 When the body of mother Charlotte Brannon is discovered by her husband Adam, in their bedroom, Detective Natalie Ward is first on the scene.
 The killer has left a chilling calling card: The word ‘Why?’ written on the wall in blood.